HaozhouWang/postgres/contrib/diskquota/README.md

 The first one is implemented at ExecCheckPerms
 The second one is implemented at GetBuffer

+Quota limit of schema or role is stored in table 'quota_config' in 'diskquota' schema in monitored database.
+So each database store and manage its own disk quota configuration.
+Note that although role is a db object in cluster level, we limit the diskquota of a role to be database specific.
+That is to say, a role may has different quota limit on different databases and their disk usage is isolated between databases.

 # Install
 1. Compile and install disk quota.